 Segmentation in marketing involves organizing customers into groups (segments) based on shared characteristics, such as gender, location, or purchase history.
-It enables targeted messaging, improves campaign relevance, and strengthens engagement, loyalty, and retention.

-Accessing Segmentation
+Access Segmentation

-To create a segment, go to the Audience tab → Segments → click on the Create segment button.
+To create a segment, go to the Audience → Segments → click on the Create segment button.

 💡 Omnisend makes segmentation easier with AI